“Wherever you are, be there totally.” Eckhart Tolle

 Mindfulness is simply being in the present moment.
 For those who engage in mindfulness meditation, this practice is focused on allowing one’s thoughts to enter the mind free from judgment.
 Thoughts come and go in mindfulness meditation and there are no expectations tied to them.

-For some types of practices, you focus on something like your breathing or repeating a certain mantra.
+For some types of practices, you focus on something like mindful breathing or repeating a certain mantra.
 However, mindfulness isn’t only practiced through meditation.
 Mindfulness can be practiced—and should be—during your daily life and routines.

 From being present while washing dishes and walking to the mailbox to practicing mindfulness while out in nature or with friends and loved ones, mindfulness can become a part of your day, every day.